AdobeDocs/frameio-api/src/pages/guides/Custom Actions/Configuring Actions/index.md

 |URL	|Where to deliver Events, either your own self-hosted application or an IPaSS tool	|
 |Workspace	|The Workspace your Action will be made available in	|

-## Recieve an Action Payload From Frame.io
+## Receive an Action Payload From Frame.io

 When your Action is executed, a payload is sent to the URL set in the Action's configuration.
 Use this payload to identify: